YaqiangCao/cLoops2/README.md

                         small region for raw data, especially when heatmap is not clear.
   -aw AW                Line width for each PET in arches plot.
 Default is 1.
 Try to
                         change it if too many or few PETs.
   -ac AC                Line color for each PET in arches plot.
+Default is 4.
+Try to
+                        change it see how many colors are supported by cLoops2.
+  -scatter              Whether to plot interacting PETs as scatter dots.
+Default is not.
+                        If set, only original one PET one dot will be shown.
+Usefule to check raw data, especially when heatmap is not clear that -vmax is too small.
+  -ss SS                Dot size for each PET in scatter plot.
 Default is 1.
 Try to
+                        change it to optimize the plot.
+  -sc SC                Dot color for each PET in scatter plot.
+Default is 0.
+Try to
                         change it see how many colors are supported by cLoops2.
+  -sa SA                Alpha to control dot color saturation.
+Default is 1.
   -eig                  Whether to plot the PC1 of correlation matirx to show compartments
                         Default is not.
 Only work well for big regions such as resolution of 100k.